alshawabkehghaith-pixel/Tasks/README.md

 ```
 Internet
-  └─► Nginx :80 / :443         (sole public entry point)
+  └─► Nginx :80 / :443
         ├─ {{API_PREFIX}}/*  ──► Backend  :{{BACKEND_PORT}}
         └─ /*               ──► Frontend :{{FRONTEND_PORT}}
 ```

-The backend and frontend containers are never exposed to the host or internet.
-All ingress flows through Nginx, which terminates SSL, enforces routing, and proxies to upstream services over the internal Docker network.
+Nginx is the sole public entry point.
+The backend and frontend are on the internal Docker network only — never reachable directly from outside.

 ---